 DWP uses data shared by other departments, in particular HMRC and Ministry of Justice, to prevent and detect fraud.

 DWP may share information with and get it from other organisations such as:

 - local authorities

-- private-sector bodies, such as banks and organisations that may lend you money
+- financial institutions, such as banks and other organisations that may lend you money

-We may share your information for a number of reasons, including to:
+We do this for a number of reasons, including to:

 - check the accuracy of information

 - help people with particular difficulties, such as troubled families